-The applicant indicates that there is a sizable elevation change between the two properties, but evidence has not been provided regarding the elevation change.
-The site is reasonably flat in the area where access is recommended, and no grading plans have been approved for the adjacent property to date.
-The CSP for the subject site shows no indication of potential access at the recommended location; instead CSP-10004 places a master plan street along the western property line, and by virtue of that street being a public street, access to individual parcels proposed along its alignment would have been presumed.
+The applicant indicated that there is a sizable elevation change between the two properties at the Planning Board hearing on May 30, 2019, and noted that a vehicular connection was not possible, but agreed to provide a pedestrian and bicycle connection, if possible.
+The approved CSP for the subject site shows no indication of potential access at the recommended location; instead CSP-10004 places a master plan street along the western property line, and by virtue of that street being a public street, access to individual parcels proposed along its alignment would have been presumed.
 This property moved the proposed public right-of-way, I-310, away from the property line and into the middle of the site and deeded it prior to the PPS.